changliao1025/swat_hpc/README.md

 But the relative path will be considered.
 An easy solution is to use the {CMAKE_CURRENT_SOURCE_DIR} variable.

-To fix the same long length constrain, I used the compiling flas directly.
+To fix the same long length constraint, I used the compiling flags directly.

 Environmental settings:
 cmake --version